AppDaemon/appdaemon/README.md

 $ docker build -t appdaemon .
 ```

+(Note the period at the end of the above command)

 ## Install Using PIP3

 Before running `AppDaemon` you will need to install the package: